Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Lanikai Beach

-Although only half a mile long, the beach is doused with soft sand lapped by blue waters.
-After soaking in the sun, venture northward to Kailua Beach, another Oahu coastal gem.
+Although only half a mile long, Lanikai Beach is doused with soft sand lapped by blue waters.
+After soaking in the sun, we’d recommend venturing northward to Kailua Beach, another Oahu coastal gem.

 Enjoy this article?
 Pin it for later!